Frequently Asked Questions and Dispelling MythsCounseling Center

 What is the cost of counseling?

-There is no additional cost to you for therapy sessions at Gustavus.
-We do charge a $25 fee for "no show" and late cancellation (i.e., cancellations occuring less than 24 hours before the scheduled appointment time) of appointments.
+Our services are free for all Gustavus students.
+We do charge a $25 for "no shows" (i.e., when someone does not show up for their appointment without any notice ahead of time).
 This fee helps ensure that if sessions cannot be attended, the time slot opens up in a timely manner for another student to use.
 This also helps us better manage the wait time for students to get in for their next appointment.
 If this fee is applied, students will be notified about this fee by email, and will have 5 business days to come and pay their fee at the Counseling Center or it will be charged to their student account (if/when fees are applied to student accounts, they are not labeled as being connected to the Counseling Center in order to maintain student privacy).

 How long will it take me to get an appointment with a counselor?